 Creo (Pro/Engineer) vs. SolidWorks – More Fuel in the Debate

-These latest observations are based on the newest release, Creo 5.0 (formerly Pro/Engineer).
+These latest observations are based on, Creo 5.0 (formerly Pro/Engineer) compared with SolidWorks 17.

 Biggest Differences: Creo vs SolidWorks